speedshi/MALMI/README.md

 ## Installation
 We suggest to create and work in a new python environment for MALMI.
 The installation is done via Anaconda.
 For more information see [conda](https://docs.conda.io/en/latest/).

 Currently **MALMI** can utilize [*EQTransformer*](https://github.com/speedshi/EQTransformer) and [*SeisBench*](https://github.com/seisbench/seisbench) as the ML engine and [*loki*](https://github.com/speedshi/LOKI) as the migration engine.
 So the these softwares should be installed as well.
 We will guide you step by step in this section to install all the required packages.
+It seems the installation of EQTransformer and SeisBench are not compatible, so you will have to choose one as ML engine, or install two virtual environments for each.

 ### Create and activate a new environment
 If you want to use original EQTransformer as ML engine: